MASTEROFSCRIPTS-OFFICAL/CHATBOT-SCRIPT-WITHOUT-POINTS/README.md

 # CHATBOT-SCRIPT-WITHOUT-POINTS
-Get chatbot hub in roblox with master of scripts!
+Get chatbot hub in roblox with master of scripts! heres the script! https://github.com/MASTEROFSCRIPT-OFFICAL/RobloxChatbot